Academic Catalog 2024-2025

 Orthotics and Prosthetics Option (64-66 units)

-Orthotics and prosthetics is a specialized health care profession, which combines a unique blend of clinical and technical skills to care for patients who have neuromuscular and musculoskeletal disorders and/or patients who have a partial or total absence of a limb.
-Orthotists and prosthetists provide treatment that allows these individuals to lead more active and independent lives by collaborating with other members of the health care team.
+Orthotics and prosthetics (O&P) is a specialized healthcare profession, that combines a unique blend of clinical and technical skills to care for patients who have neuromuscular and musculoskeletal disorders and/or patients who have a partial or total absence of a limb.
+Orthotists and Prosthetists provide treatment that allows these individuals to lead active and independent lives by utilizing the most up-to-date technology, evidence-based medicine, and enhanced fabrication skills while collaborating with healthcare team members to create unique treatment plans that address each user’s specific needs for mobility and integration.
 This work requires substantial clinical and technical judgment.

-In addition to performing orthotic and prosthetic procedures, the orthotists and prosthetists are involved in clinical decision-making and patient education.
-The scope of practice for orthotists and prosthetists includes, but is not limited to:
+In addition to performing orthotic and prosthetic procedures, orthotists and prosthetists are involved in clinical decision-making and patient education.
+The scope of practice for the orthotist and prosthetist includes, but is not limited to:

-• Patient Assessment- Perform a comprehensive assessment of the patient to obtain an understanding of the patient's orthotic/prosthetic needs.
+• Patient Assessment – Perform a comprehensive assessment of the patient to obtain an understanding of the patient’s orthotic/prosthetic needs, cultural needs, and societal needs.

-• Formulation of the treatment plan- Create a comprehensive orthotic/prosthetic treatment plan to meet the needs and goals of the patient.
+• Formulation of the treatment plan – Create a comprehensive orthotic/prosthetic treatment plan to meet the specific needs and goals of each patient.

 Pre-Admission Disclosure for Academic Programs Leading to Licensure or Credentialing

 Admission into programs leading to licensure and credentialing does not guarantee that students will obtain a license or credential.
 Licensure and credentialing requirements are set by agencies that are not controlled by or affiliated with the CSU and requirements can change at any time.
-For example, licensure or credentialing requirements can include evidence of the right to work in the United States (e.g., social security number or tax payer identification number) or successfully passing a criminal background check.
+For example, licensure or credentialing requirements can include evidence of the right to work in the United States (e.g., social security number or taxpayer identification number) or successfully passing a criminal background check.
 Students are responsible for determining whether they can meet licensure or credentialing requirements.
-The CSU will not refund tuition, fees, or any associated costs, to students who determine subsequent to admission that they cannot meet licensure or credentialing requirements.
-Information concerning licensure and credentialing requirements are available from Elisabeth Rollo: Los Alamitos - (310) 243-3300
+The CSU will not refund tuition, fees, or any associated costs, to students who determine after admission that they cannot meet licensure or credentialing requirements.
+Information concerning licensure and credentialing requirements is available from the American Board of Certification in Orthotics, Prosthetics, and Pedorthics https://www.abcop.org/ .

 Admission Requirements

-To be eligible for consideration as a candidate in this option, an applicant must meet the following minimum requirements:
+To be eligible for consideration, an applicant must meet the following minimum requirements:

-1. A bachelor's degree, from an accredited college or university, preferably in an allied health or related major and a GPA of 3.0 or above in the last 60 semester or 90 quarter units of upper division coursework may apply.
+1. A bachelor's degree, from an accredited college or university, preferably in an allied health, engineering, or health-related major.

-3. Successful completion of all orthotic and prosthetic option prerequisite courses with a grade of "B" or better.
-The prerequisites are listed in the requirements for the M.S. in Health Science, Orthotics and Prosthetics Option.
+4. Successful completion of all orthotic and prosthetic prerequisite courses with a grade of "B" or better.
+The prerequisites are listed in the requirements in the CSUDH M.S. in Orthotics and Prosthetics Prerequisites and Admission web page.

 Admission Procedures

-Submit application directly to the National Commission for Orthotics and Prosthetics Common Application System:
+Applicants who would like to utilize a central application system can submit an application directly to the National Commission for Orthotics and Prosthetics Common Application System: https://ncope.org/index.php/home-page-v2/academic-programs/the-orthotic-prosthetic-profession/opcas/

 Program Requirements

 Students must complete the program with an average GPA of at least 3.0.
-All other university requirements for the master's degree in this University Catalog must be met (see the Graduate Degrees and Post Baccalaureate Studies section of University Catalog).
-HEA 445 Material Science and Laboratory Skills and HEA 455 Applied Anatomy must be passed prior to Fall semester of year 1 to continue in the program sequence; if not passed, the student will have one additional chance to retake the course with a passing grade, and restart in Fall semester of the following year.
+All other university requirements for the master's degree in this University Catalog must be met (see the Graduate Degrees and Post Baccalaureate Studies section of the University Catalog).

-All graduate students are required to satisfy the Graduation Writing Assessment Requirement (GWAR) within the first 9 semester units of coursework in accordance with the established policies of the University as described in the Graduate and Postbaccalaureate section of the University Catalog.
-Upon completion of the second semester after admission, or 22 units of approved coursework, the student must complete the Graduation Advisement and Advancement to Candidacy Form.
+All graduate students are required to satisfy the Graduation Writing Assessment Requirement (GWAR) established policies of the University as described in the Graduate Studies section of the University Catalog.
+Upon completion of the second semester after admission, or 15 units of approved coursework, the student must complete the Graduation Advisement and Advancement to Candidacy Form.

 Capstone Activities